 A branch from portable toilets, this type of toilets uses chemicals to minimize the odor from the waste in the holding tank.
 The most common chemical (deodorizer) used in the tank is either formaldehyde or glutaraldehyde.
-And honestly, I can’t even pronounce these two words properly; however, these chemicals are in color blue and green, and the former means the chemical can handle more waste, and the latter means the chemical is no longer effective neutralizing the odor.
+And honestly, I can’t even pronounce these two words properly; however, these chemicals are in color blue and green, and the former means the chemical can handle more waste, while the latter means the chemical is no longer effective in neutralizing the odor.
 Finally, chemical toilets are often seen as traveling toilets.

 Pressure Assist Toilet

 Almost everyone’s toilet is using gravity to flush down their waste.
-Basically, when you press the flushing handle or button, a lift chain linked to the flush lever inside the tank lifts up the flapper valve and the water rush down.
-And when the water level in the tank goes down, so does the float boat, and thus activate the flush valve, which results in water pouring into the tank.
+Basically, when you press the flushing handle or button, a lift chain linked to the flush lever inside the tank lifts up the flapper valve and the water rushes down.
+And when the water level in the tank goes down, so does the float boat, and thus activating the flush valve, which results in water pouring into the tank.
 After the water fills the container, the cycle begins again when the trigger is pulled.

 Oh yeah, that's right baby, we've finally entered the future.
-A touchless toilet is a type of toilet that you don't have to touch the handle or the flush button to open the water valve.
+A touchless toilet is a type of toilet where you don't have to touch the handle or the flush button to open the water valve.
 Sounds amazing, right?
-But in reality, almost every dual flush toilets could switch to touchless toilets.
-Most big name brands like Kohler or American Standard sell something like "touchless toilet flush kit" which means you could modify your own toilet's flush button into a sensor and when it detects movement, the valve will automatically open itself.
+But in reality, almost every dual flush toilet could switch to touchless toilets.
+Most big name brands like Kohler or American Standard sell something like a "touchless toilet flush kit" which means you could modify your own toilet's flush button into a sensor and when it detects movement, the valve will automatically open itself.
 Pretty cool.

 Pull Chain Toilet